sdothum/dotfiles/windowchef.tree/.config/windowchef/README.md

 # Windowchef tree (supercedes prior file based dsl)

-This DSL version stores its group/window states using a directory tree off /tmp/windowchef.
+This DSL version stores its group/window states using a directory tree off /dev/shm/windowchef (versus /tmp) for maximum performance.

-It provides a nicer at-a-glance profile of the session structure and simplifies some group/state management via its "pointer" structure.
+It provides a nicer at-a-glance profile of the session structure and simplifies group/state management via its "pointer" structure, as well as, maintenance/debugging of the code.

+The architectural migration also benefitted the inevitable code cleanup, optimization and refactoring of the codebase.

 Essentially, shell

 `echo >file`
 `cat file`
+`grep file`

 statements have been replaced with

 `mkdir path`
 `ls path`
+`(glob) path or find path`

 statements, simplifying group window management in particular.